-Evidence: Submit an essay to support demonstrated competency at prosection.
-[Additional documentation may include self-appraisal and feedback from your preceptor(s.)]
+Evidence: Submit an essay to support demonstrated competency at prosection. (e.g. examples of specimens that you struggled with in the beginning and now are more confident with and why) [Additional documentation may include self-appraisal and feedback from your preceptor(s.)]